bohendo/valuemachine/README.md

 # Tax Return

-Better tools for filling out form 1040 & friends for 2019 US taxes.
+Better tools for filling out form 1040 & friends.

 # Disclaimer

 I am not even remotely qualified to be doing this.

+If you use this repo to generate tax return forms, **proof read the output carefully before sending it to the IRS**.

-This repo certainly has some bugs lurking and, if you put your faith in it, the IRS will likely have some problems w you.
+This repo certainly has some bugs lurking and, if you put your blind faith in it, the IRS will likely have some problems w you.

 Those are not my problems, use these tools at your own risk.
 Do your own research.

 # Prerequisites

+ - `jq`: Probably not installed yet, install w `brew install jq` or `apt install jq` or similar.
-`make`: Probably already installed, otherwise run something like `brew install make` or `apt-get install make`
+ - `make`: Probably already installed, otherwise install w `brew install make` or `apt install make` or similar.

-`python` & `pip`: Probably already installed, otherwise checkout [installation instructions](https://www.python.org/downloads/)

-`pdftk`: See [installation instructions](https://www.pdflabs.com/tools/pdftk-server/).
-The standard installation is broken on Mac, use [this one](https://stackoverflow.com/a/39814799) instead.
+ - [`docker`](https://www.docker.com/): See website for instructions.

 # Building your taxes

-Run `make` to generate John Doe's example tax returns.
-This project pulls example input from `src/examples` and outputs the tax return to `build/examples/tax-return.pdf`.
+Run `make example` to generate a simple example tax return based on the data in `example.json`

-To build your own tax returns, create similar data in `src` as is in `src/examples`.
-For example, try copying the example data (`cp -r src/examples/* src/`) and then make changes according to your own situation.

-All files & folders in `src` besides `src/examples` are ignored by git.
-This makes it less likely that your social security number will leak out of your local copy of this repo.
-It also means that your tax return inputs won't be automatically backed up outside your own computer so be careful with it.

-Running `make` will build both the example output and your personal tax return.
+Create a copy of `example.json` that will contain your sensitive, personal data: `cp example.json personal.json`

+Then, to generate your tax returns, edit the relevant info in `personal.json` and run `make personal` (or just `make`)

+# Important note re sensitive data

+To generate a valid tax return, you'll want to add your social security number & other sensitive data to `personal.json`

+`personal.json` is added to the .gitignore so you're less likely to accidentally commit/push this personal data.

+This also means that `personal.json` won't automatically be backed up to a remote location while you're working on your taxes, take care to keep this file safe & not lose it.

+You can create a zipped archive of your personal data and attachments (expected to be in `docs/`) with the command: `make backup`.

 # Forms Overview